sriramrokkam/k8s-training/kubernetes/exercise_02_create_pod.md

 In this exercise you will be dealing with **_Pods_**.

-Now that you know, how kubectl works and what the smallest entity on kubernetes looks like, it is time to create your own pod.
+Now that you know how `kubectl` works and what the smallest entity on kubernetes looks like, it is time to create your own pod.

 ## Step 0: prepare a yaml file
 In kubernetes all resources have a well-described schema that is documented in the API definition.
 For example, the `Pod` resource is defined by `kind: Pod` and contains a `PodSpec`, which has a `Container`, which has an `Image`, which specifies the docker image to use, when running the pod.